-However, in the Internet there is no one authority which can perform such an optimization.
-The Internet is broken into many Autonomous Systems (ASes), each of which is managed independently, and so any optimization must be distributed.
-Furthermore, these individual sub-networks are often unwilling to co-operate, and so cannot attain the global optimum.
-For these reasons many problems in network are treated as game-theory problems with self-ish participants, each trying to optimize for their own benefit alone.
+However, there is no one authority which can perform such an optimization for "the Internet".
+The Internet is broken into many Autonomous Systems (ASes), each of which is managed independently, and these individual sub-networks are often unwilling to co-operate.
+Hence, many problems in networking are treated as game-theory problems with selfish participants, each trying to optimize for their own benefit alone.
+However, it has long been known [1] that selfish behaviors can result in poor outcomes.